XingangPan/DragGAN/README.md

 If you have CUDA graphic card, please follow the requirements of [NVlabs/stylegan3](https://github.com/NVlabs/stylegan3#requirements).

-The usual installation steps involve the following commands, they should set up the correct CUDA version and all the python packages
+The usual installation steps involve the following commands, you should set up the correct CUDA version and all the python packages

 ```
 conda env create -f environment.yml